cncf/contribute/content/contributors/projects/_index.md

 ### Flux

-*"Flux is a tool that automatically ensures that the state of your Kubernetes cluster matches the configuration you’ve supplied in Git.
-It uses an operator in the cluster to trigger deployments inside Kubernetes, which means that you don’t need a separate continuous delivery tool."* - [Flux - fluxcd.io](https://fluxcd.io/)
+*"Flux is a collection of tools for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to configuration when there is new code to deploy."* - [Flux - fluxcd.io](https://fluxcd.io/)

 -	**Project Repository:** https://github.com/fluxcd/flux2
 -	**Contributor Guide:** [fluxcd.io/contributing](https://fluxcd.io/contributing/)